-Mansion tax valuations: How the new High Value Property Surcharge will be assessed
+Mansion Tax: How the High Value Property Surcharge works and how valuations will be carried out

 mansion tax valuation